nlmaca/Wowza_Installers/Ubuntu/_Archive/Ubuntu_SSL.md

 # create the SSL certificate.
 Change YOUR-WOWZASERVER-DOMAINNAME to your domain

-sudo certbot certonly --standalone -d $domainname --key-type rsa
+sudo certbot certonly --standalone -d YOUR-WOWZASERVER-DOMAINNAME --key-type rsa

 # Answer some of the questions:
 # enter email: set-your-email